danielatuia/manual_testing_portofolio/Final Project/README.md

  - Postman collection with the dependents API methods was created
  - authorization token was created for accessing the API

+Risk identified in this phase: the application is unstable and has moments when logging into https://opensource-demo.orangehrmlive.com/ is not allowed.

 ## 1.6.
 Test Execution phase
 Test Execution phase is done based on the test planning and test cases prepared in Zephyr Squad.